treejanitor/fission-ghost/README.md

 Ghost is a free, open, simple blogging platform.
 Visit the project's website at <http://ghost.org>, or read the docs on <http://support.ghost.org>.

+## Ghost v2.x

+- Edited the package.json to include the newest 2.x Ghost release and the newest Casper and S3 adapter modules

+---

 ## Ghost version 1.X

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)